fbpx

 A web application typically works as follows:

-A user enters a URL into their web browser and sends a request to a web server.
+A user enters a URL into their web browser and requests a web server.

 The web server receives the request, processes it, and generates an HTML response.